buxtronix/living-hinge/README.md

 as wood and acrylic, allowing them to be bent into surprisingly tight radii.

-This extension is primarily built for Inkscape 1.0 and above.

-For version 0.92 there is also a port in the Github `0.92` branch.
+This extension is primarily built for Inkscape 1.0 and above, but there is also a 0.92+ release.

 ![Screenshot](images/living_hinge.png "Screenshot of extension")

 ## Installation

+For details see the [wiki.](https://github.com/buxtronix/living-hinge/wiki)

 ### Inkscape 1.0+

-Download the archive and extract it such that all of the files are contained in a *sub-folder* of your extensions folder.
+Download the release archive and extract it such that all of the files are contained in a *sub-folder* of your extensions folder.

 Your extensions folder can be found at `Edit->Preferences->System->User Extensions`